Nevenall/sufficient-reason/src/blades-design.md

 #### Pattern Burn

-there are all kinds of other damage that can happen to a mage's being.
+There are many other kinds of damage paradox can inflict on a mage's being from simple burning away of the mage's native quintessence to strangely appropos inversions of whatever working caught the attention of reality.

 ## Trauma